 Red light therapy is best for skin rejuvenation and wound healing because it stimulates collagen production, increases fibroblast production, increases blood circulation to the tissue, and reduces cell inflammation.

-👉 See exactly how to use red light therapy for wounds
+👉 Here’s exactly how to use red light therapy for wounds (with correct timing and distance).

 It is thought to work by acting on the mitochondria in the cells, which generate energy in the cells.